Skip to contents

 # Define new directory

 We will use occurrence records provided within the kuenm2 package.
 Most example data in the package is derived from Trindade & Marques (2024).
 The occ_data object contains 51 occurrences of Myrcia hatschbachii, a tree endemic to Southern Brazil.
-Although this example data set has three columns (species, x, and y), users’ input data only requires two numeric columns with longitude and latitude coordinates.
+Although this example data set has three columns (species, x, and y), only two numeric columns with longitude and latitude coordinates are required.

 # Import occurrences